 What we love about Marjorie Park: Marjorie Park isn't very big and doesn't even have a playground or a splash pad.
 So why is it on our list of favorite parks?
 Because it has incredible, gorgeous, life-size sculptures of the characters from Alice in Wonderland, including a huge one of the Mad Hatter's Tea Party.
 Enter from the parking lot and follow the path to see the White Rabbit, the Caterpillar, and others presented in the same order that Alice met them.
-Make your visit extra special by bringing cupcakes with "Eat Me" labels or use cookie cutters to make bread-and-butterflies.
+Make your visit extra special by bringing cupcakes with "Eat Me" labels, or use cookie cutters to make bread-and-butterflies.

-Amenities at Marjorie Park: Paved walking trails, restrooms, benches
+Amenities: Paved walking trails, restrooms, benches.

 10795 Victorian Dr., Parker